Avaiga/taipy-doc/docs/manuals/studio/config/textedition.md

 Here are the problems that Taipy Studio identifies:

+- General TOML syntax errors from the "Even Better TOML" extension.
 - "No reference to element 'XXX'."
 (Warning)<br/>
     The configuration element (Data Node, Task, or Pipeline) is not referenced by any other element.